plbrault/weasleyjs/README.md

 WeasleyJS
 =================================================================================================

-A JavaScript dependency injection container so tremendously simple, it might actually not deserve to be called a dependency injection container.
-It is more like a runtime dependency resolver, actually.
+This is a JavaScript dependency injection container so tremendously simple, it might actually not deserve to be called a dependency injection container.
+It is more like a runtime dependency resolver.
 Its primary use-case is to make everything easily mockable for testing purposes.

 This is a work in progress.
 It is recommended not to use it in production for now.